Car insurance group checker

 Be aware that different versions of the same model may be in different groups.

-Group 1 Cars in this group are usually among the cheapest to insure.
-Cars in insurance group one include versions of the Fiat Panda and the Chevrolet Spark.
+Group 1 Cars in insurance group 1 are usually among the cheapest to insure and include versions of the Fiat Panda, the Vauxhall Corsa and the Chevrolet Spark.

 Groups 2-5

-Cars in insurance groups two, three, four and five include versions of the Ford Ka, the Renault Clio, Skoda Fabia and the Nissan Micra.
+Cars in insurance groups 2, 3, 4 and 5 include versions of the Ford Ka, the Renault Clio, Skoda Fabia and the Nissan Micra.

 Groups 6-10

-While cars in these groups aren’t among the very cheapest to insure, they can be a good choice if you’re looking to pay less than the average car insurance premium, but you need something a little bigger and more powerful.
-Many newer models have advanced safety and security features as standard.
+While cars in these groups aren’t necessarily the cheapest to insure, they’re more powerful than those in the lowest car insurance groups and still likely to carry a below-average car insurance premium.
+Many newer models have advanced safety and security features as standard too.

-Cars in insurance groups six, seven, eight, nine and ten include versions of the Seat Ibiza, the Kia Rio, the Volkswagen Golf, the Toyota Corolla and the Hyundai i10.
+Cars in insurance groups 6, 7, 8, 9 and 10 include versions of the Seat Ibiza, the Kia Rio, the Volkswagen Golf, the Toyota Yaris and the Hyundai i10.

 Groups 11-15

 Cars in these insurance groups tend to offer a good middle ground between cheaper car insurance and performance.
-They tend to have average engine size but are at the lower end of the spectrum pricewise.
+They typically have an average engine size but are at the lower end of the price spectrum.

 Cars in insurance groups 11, 12, 13, 14 and 15 include versions of the Mini Hatchback, the BMW 1 Series, the Mazda 2 Hybrid, the Peugeot 5008 and the Toyota Prius.